agoldbin/liftBuddy/ProjectPlan.md

 ### Week 9
 - [ ] Weekly journal entry
-- [ ] Integration with weather service and/or snow depth data
 - [ ] Review and incorporate feedback from Checkpoint 3.
+- [ ] Begin integrating Firebase Cloud Messaging (time to remember some JS!)
 - [ ] Carefully review code for standards and best practices - use a code quality tool?

 ### Week 8